 I hope this has helped! – Brian

-Note: I receive compensation from the retailer when you purchase through the affiliate links.
-I test and/or research each product or service thoroughly before endorsing it.
+Note: I receive compensation from service providers when you purchase through the affiliate links (at no extra cost to you).
+I test and/or research each service thoroughly before endorsing it.
 I own this site and the opinions expressed here are mine.